 1) You shoot a variety of loads from subsonic to hyper velocity and want to be able to tune exactly to each load for optimal cycling and ultimate accuracy and reliability.

 2.)
-You use a binary or forced reset trigger and want ultimate reliability without stoppages and dead triggers.
+You use a binary trigger and want ultimate reliability without stoppages and dead triggers.

 3.)
-You have a registered full auto lower and want flawless full auto function.
+You have a full auto lower and want flawless full auto function.

 Lightweight vs standard:

 Generally, the lightweight is always best 4-7″ barrels.
-Barrels from 7-12 inches are ammo dependent.
+Barrels from 7-12 inches are ammo dependent, and the lightweight bolt weigh is more forgiving.
 The stainless adjustable is better for HV ammo, and the lightweight for standard or subsonic.
 For 12″+ barrels, we generally recommend the stainless adjustable.

 What variables are involved with tuning bolt velocity, and why do I care?